amperser/proselint/site/_posts/2015-09-25-contributing.md

 Have writing or editing skills?
 You can:

 + Extract rules from expert sources of advice.
 Read through some entries of a book like *Garners Modern American Usage* find rules that are feasible to implement in code, and then [open an issue on GitHub](https://github.com/amperser/proselint/issues/new).
 Here's an [example](https://github.com/amperser/proselint/issues/163) of a successfully extracted rule.
 And here's a list of [sources](https://github.com/amperser/proselint/labels/extraction) from which rules can be extracted.
 + Find false alarms.
-Run <tt>proselint</tt> over your favorite books or magazine articles — maybe even some of your own writing, and find places where <tt>proselint</tt> says that there is an error, but in reality, there is none. [open an issue on GitHub](https://github.com/amperser/proselint/issues/new) describing the problem.
+Run <tt>proselint</tt> over your favorite books or magazine articles — maybe even some of your own writing, and find places where <tt>proselint</tt> says that there is an error, but in reality, there is none.
+[Open an issue on GitHub](https://github.com/amperser/proselint/issues/new) describing the problem.
 + Improve the copy on this website.
 Or write documentation in the code.

 ## Donations